Parent’s Guide to Phonics

 Children need to continuously revisit the sound patterns they have learnt to ensure that they are not just learning them for their weekly spelling tests.
 We need to make sure that the children retain the more complex sound patterns and apply these when they are reading and writing independently.

-The Jolly Phonics sheets show that sometimes we can represent the same sound in different ways.
+Through the Little Wandles scheme, we teach the children that the same sound can be represented in different ways.
 For example the i sound can be written as: ie as in tie,

 igh as in light,